octohost/www/public/data-stores.md

 2. Redis application container that uses the volume from #1 to persist the data between container upgrades.
 3. The web application container that is linked to the Redis application container.

+We use a simple naming convention to make the linking and volume sharing easier:

+1. appname\_datastore\_data - for the data storage container.
+2. appname\_datastore - for the storage daemon.
+3. appname - for the actual web application that links to the storage daemon.

+This way - we always know what container name we're looking for when we're linking them up.

 First, let's create the [data](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/) [only](http://www.offermann.us/2013/12/tiny-docker-pieces-loosely-joined.html) container.

 Here's the Dockerfile: